Kodi (software): Video Library

 The Video Library, one of the Kodi metadata databases, is a key feature of Kodi.
 It allows the organization of video content by information associated with the video files (e.g., movies and recorded TV shows) themselves.
 This information can be obtained in various ways, like through scrapers (e.g., web scraping sites like IMDb, TheMovieDB, TheTVDB), and nfo files.
 Automatically downloading and displaying movie posters and fan art backdrops as background wallpapers.
+Kodi even allows connecting to a centralized MariaDB or MySQL database for advanced users.
 The Library Mode view allows users to browse their video content by categories; Genre, Title, Year, Actors and Directors.

 Video player cores

 Kodi uses one multimedia video player "core" for video-playback.
 This video-player "core" for video-playback is an in-house developed cross-platform media player, "DVDPlayer", which was designed to play back DVD-Video movies, and this includes support native for DVD-menus, (based on the free open source libraries code libdvdcss and libdvdnav).
 This FFmpeg based video-player "core" today supports all widespread mainstream formats.
 One relatively unusual feature of this DVD-player core is the capability to on-the-fly pause and play DVD-Video movies that are stored in ISO and IMG DVD-images or DVD-Video (IFO/VOB/BUP) images (even directly from uncompressed RAR and ZIP archives), from either local harddrive storage or network-share storage.